 Phoenix Cerebral Palsy Lawyer

-A birth injury can lead to cerebral palsy, and while some medically-negligent injuries are obvious, such as improper use of birthing tools, there are many misconceptions on what constitutes a birth injury.
+A birth injury can lead to cerebral palsy.
+While some medically-negligent injuries are apparent, such as improper use of birthing tools, there are many misconceptions about what constitutes a birth injury.
 While birth injuries can occur during the labor and delivery period of a pregnancy, it can also happen during the months before birth and the months after birth.

-In some instances, such as the heartbreaking story below, nurses are at fault of medical negligence.
-Generally, these types of tragic events occur when nurses fail to alert physicians in time when the mother and/or infant are in need of immediate medical care.
+In some instances, such as the heartbreaking story below, nurses are at fault for medical negligence.
+Generally, these types of tragic events occur when nurses fail to alert physicians in time when the mother and infant require immediate medical care.
 Hospitals are generally liable for damages in these types of situations.

 $10 Million Settlement for Failure to Timely Treat Fetal Distress